Advertisement / Annons:

 5: Dew USB heater narrow band model with regulator

 The lens dew heater I bought earlier doesn't fit my short focal lenses very well.
 I need a more narrow heater band.
-As an example my project where I build a 300 mm lens astrophotography system.
+As an example my project where I build a 300 mm lens astrophotography systemand later the Pentax 645 300 mm system.

 The two lenses on my 300 mm system.
 To the left my own built dew heater with three power settings.
-To the right the lens dew heater I bought earlier.
+To the right the wide dew heater I bought earlier.

-At top the new dew heater I bought, much more narrow and will fit my lenses better and not waste with the power as much as the earlier at bottom do.
+At top the new dew heater I bought, much more narrow and will fit my lenses better and not waste with the power as much as the wide one at the bottom do.

 The lens heater was delivered with a power regulator.
 It turns on and off the power in a slow pace.
 A couples of seconds between each cycle, but this is a slow thermal system to heat so it works.
 It has three power level settings: 1/1, 1/2 and 1/4 correspond to about 2, 4 and 8 Watt.